ThinkBigAnalytics/scalding-workshop/Workshop.md

 The `-x local` option means that Pig will treat the paths as references to the local file system, not the Hadoop Distributed File System (HDFS).

+## Improving the Syntax

+`StockAverages3.scala` uses an anonymous function that takes a tuple argument, which results in slightly ugly syntax.
+We can't use `PartialFunction`, e.g.,

+	{ case (ymd, close) => ... }

+But we can do a match on the tuple argument instead!

+	./run scripts/StockAverages3a.scala \
+		--input  data/stocks/AAPL.csv \
+		--output output/AAPL-year-avg.txt

 ### Further Exploration

 Try these additional "mini-exercises" to learn more.